Gman-Superfly/AKIRA/observability/EVENTS.md

 │ ID: CAUSAL_CULL                                                         │
 ├─────────────────────────────────────────────────────────────────────────┤
 │ DESCRIPTION:                                                            │
-│   The "Old Lady" operation — distill trajectories to atomic truths.   │ │   Prune details with no causal force on outcomes.                      │ │                                                                         │ │ SUB-OPERATIONS:                                                         │
+│   The "Old Lady" operation, distill trajectories to atomic truths.    │ │   Prune details with no causal force on outcomes.                      │ │                                                                         │ │ SUB-OPERATIONS:                                                         │